Environmental Protection Agency (EPA).

 Requirement (7): Provision for State progress reports to EPA.
 The MSCHD State Plan provides for progress reports of plan implementation updates to EPA on an annual basis.
 These progress reports will include the required items pursuant to 40 CFR part 60, subpart B. This portion of the State Plan has been reviewed and approved as meeting the Federal requirements for State Plan reporting.

 Requirement (8): Identification of enforceable State mechanisms for implementing the EG. An enforcement mechanism is a legal instrument by which MSCHD can enforce a set of standards and conditions.
 Pursuant to the authority of the Tennessee Code Annotated (T.C.A.)
 Section 68-201-115, MSCHD is authorized to enforce regulations and/or ordinances for the control of air pollution, which are as stringent as the State of Tennessee's requirements.
 On March 2, 2004, the City of Memphis amended its Code of Ordinances to adopt Section 16-84.1, “Emission Standards for Existing Hospital/Medical/Infectious Waste Incinerators (HMIWI),” which is equivalent to 40 CFR part 60, subpart Ce.
 Therefore, MSCHD's mechanism for enforcing the standards and conditions of 40 CFR, part 60, subpart Ce is the City of Memphis Code, Section 16-84.1.
-On the basis of this rule and the rules identified in Requirement (9) below, the State Plan is approved as being at least as protective as Federal requirements for existing HMIWI units.
+On the basis of this rule and the rules identified in Requirement (9) below, the State Plan is approved as being at least Start Printed Page 27446as protective as Federal requirements for existing HMIWI units.

 Requirement (9): A demonstration of the State's legal authority to carry out the State Plan.
 MSCHD demonstrated legal authority to adopt emissions standards and compliance schedules for designated facilities; authority to enforce applicable laws, regulations, standards, and compliance schedules, and authority to seek injunctive relief; authority to obtain information necessary to determine whether designated facilities are in compliance with applicable laws, regulations, standards, and compliance schedules, including authority to require recordkeeping, make inspections, and conduct tests at designated facilities; authority to require owners or operators of designated facilities to install, maintain and use emission monitoring devices and to make periodic reports to MSCHD on the nature and amount of emissions from such facilities; and authority to make emissions data publicly available.